-Office for Violence Prevention and Victim Assistance (VPVA) 65 Bergen Street, Suite 1441 Newark, NJ 07101 Phone: (973) 972-4636 https://rbhs.rutgers.edu/uroweb/vpva.html Student Health Services Rutgers Health Sciences Campus at Newark Doctor's Office Center 90 Bergen Street, Suite 1750 Newark, NJ Phone: (973) 972-8219 New Brunswick/Piscataway Campus Monument Square 317 George Street, First Floor New Brunswick, NJ Phone: (732) 235-5160 Confidential Resource providing crisis intervention, counseling, and advocacy 24/7 Confidential Resource providing support to Rutgers students, faculty, and staff who are victims of sexual assault and interpersonal/intimate partner violence.
-This resource will report incidents without any identifying information to the Title IX Coordinator to enable the University to understand the existence and extent of the problem (Title IX) If the incident is a crime or near the campus, this resource will report it without any identifying information to the RUPD for inclusion in the daily crime log and annual statistical report and for issuance of any required timely warning (Clery Act) If there is reasonable cause to suspect that a minor has been sexually abused, this resource will notify the RUPD.
+Office for Violence Prevention and Victim Assistance (VPVA) 65 Bergen Street, Suite 1441 Newark, NJ 07101 Phone: (973) 972-4636 https://rbhs.rutgers.edu/uroweb/vpva.html Student Health Services Rutgers Health Sciences Campus at Newark Doctor's Office Center 90 Bergen Street, Suite 1750 Newark, NJ Phone: (973) 972-8219 New Brunswick/Piscataway Campus Monument Square 317 George Street, First Floor New Brunswick, NJ Phone: (732) 235-5160 Confidential Resource providing crisis intervention, counseling, and advocacy 24/7 This resource will report incidents without any identifying information to the Title IX Coordinator to enable the University to understand the existence and extent of the problem (Title IX) If the incident is a crime or near the campus, this resource will report it without any identifying information to the RUPD for inclusion in the daily crime log and annual statistical report and for issuance of any required timely warning (Clery Act) If there is reasonable cause to suspect that a minor has been sexually abused, this resource will notify the RUPD.
 If a patient's clinical state poses a substantial risk of harm to the patient or others, as manifested by conduct, this resource will report as required by law.
 If there is reasonable cause to believe a minor has been sexually abused, this resource will notify the RUPD.
-Student Wellness Program For Emergencies (after 5:00 p.m. and weekends): (800) 327-3678 Newark Campus/Scotch Plains Campuses 183 South Orange Avenue Newark, NJ 07103 Phone: (973) 972-5429 Confidential Resource for victims of sexual assault and interpersonal/intimate partner violence.
+Student Wellness Program For Emergencies (after 5:00 p.m. and weekends): (800) 327-3678 Newark Campus/Scotch Plains Campuses 183 South Orange Avenue Newark, NJ 07103 Phone: ( 973) 972-5429 Confidential Resource for victims of sexual assault and interpersonal/intimate partner violence.
 This resource will report incidents without any identifying information to the Title IX Coordinator to enable the University to understand the existence and extent of the problem (Title IX) If the incident is a crime, this resource will report it without any identifying information to the RUPD

-New Brunswick/Piscataway Campus for inclusion in the daily 242 Old New Brunswick Road crime log and annual Piscataway, NJ 08854 statistical report and for Phone: (732) 235-5930 issuance of any required timely warning (Clery Act) Blackwood Campus Rutgers University Behavioral Health Care If there is reasonable Student Wellness Program cause to suspect that a One Echelon Plaza, Suite 101 minor has been sexually Voorhees, NJ 08043 abused, the RUPD will Phone: (856) 770-5750 notify the Division of Child Placement and Permanency in accordance with N.J.S.A.
+New Brunswick/Piscataway Campus 242 Old New Brunswick Road Piscataway, NJ 08854 Phone: ( 732) 235-5930 for inclusion in the daily crime log and annual statistical report and for issuance of any required timely warning (Clery Act) Blackwood Campus Rutgers University Behavioral Health Care Student Wellness Program One Echelon Plaza, Suite 101 Voorhees, NJ 08043 Phone: ( 856) 770-5750 If there is reasonable cause to suspect that a minor has been sexually abused, the RUPD will notify the Division of Child Placement and Permanency in accordance with N.J.S.A.
+9:6-8.
+10.